usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 }
 ```

-This describes a json document that's an object with one property called `myField`, which is a number.
-So, `{ myField: 2 }` would be valid.

 However, `{}` is also valid.
-If you want to required a property in an object, you use the `required` property:
+To require a property in an object, use the `required` property.
+In this example, `required` is on the object that contains the field, not the field itself:

 ```
 {